sindre-gangeskar/candy-log/readme.md

-# Sweet Logs
+# Sweet Console
-Sweet Logs is a basic package to help you add basic styles to your terminal.
+Sweet Console is a basic package to help you add basic styles to your terminal.
 Example usage would be to log an error with bold text and red color, or a success prompt.

 ## Installation
-npm install sweet-logs
+npm install sweet-console

 ## Usage
 ```javascript